decred/dcrdex/README.md

 DEX does not collect any fees on the trades, but since all swap transactions occur on-chain and are created directly by the users, they will pay network transaction fees.
 Transaction fees vary based on how orders are matched.
-Fee estimates are show prior to order creation, and the realized fees are displayed on the order details page.
+Fee estimates are shown prior to order creation, and the realized fees are displayed on the order details page.

 To ensure that on-chain transaction fees do not eat a significant portion of the